It will not take long before you meet a woman who defines herself as “a spontaneous woman”.

 I was having a couple of beers with the guys yesterday evening, making a pleasant exception to my work schedule and diet regimen.

 But don’t get fooled: the dynamics are the same whether it’s friendship or dating.

 Mark asked Anna for a couple of possible dates when she was free and she replied, you guessed it, that “she prefers being spontaneous”.
 Mark then did a common mistake guys do: taking her words at face value.

-So he pinged her a couple times “spontaneously” and, since this was friendship, he was finally able to find a time.
+So he pinged her a couple of times “spontaneously” and, since this was friendship, he was finally able to find a time.